LimelightVision/LimelightDocs/docs/frequently_asked_questions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The video stream exists at http://<Limelight's IP address or limelight.local>:5800.
 Stream info is also posted to network tables so SmartDashbaord and Shuffleboard (test LV dashboard) will automatically find it.

-Are the six LEDs bright enough?
+Are the eight LEDs bright enough?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The total light output of the LEDs is 400 lumens, and the LED cones actually increase the illuminance (functional light) of the device.
 To compare, the common two-ring setup has a total output of roughly 250 lumens.